kailash-manasarovar/statement/docs/timeline/2025/september.md

 - In June, on a TT intensive, this eye-twitching became more pronounced.
 - On the course this month, the eye-twitching is now quite extreme.
 It's as if some physical shocks are happening to the body and I'm registering it in the eyes alone.
 - The changes also include fierce high-frequency head-shaking like I'm saying no repeatedly but can't vocalize or move my body.
-- I see this as confirmation of repeated sedated rape and I'm looking forward to more healing and peace.
+- I see this as confirmation of repeated sedated rape and/or worse.
+- I'm looking forward to more healing and peace.
-- I guess I might remember a whole bunch of things.
+- I guess I might remember a whole bunch of things now.
 - I remain assured it will be nothing I can't handle.